megaoptim/megaoptim-wp/readme.txt

 == Description ==
 **MegaOptim is image optimization plugin/service and a freemium that is easy to use, stable and actively maintained by dedicated team behind.**

-Image compression is playing important role in your page load speed, Google's pagespeed score and SEO rankings.
-Having correctly compressed images will make your website faster, save bandwidth and disk space, keep the image quality identical and boost your SEO rankings and that can be achieved with MegaOptim.
+Image compression is playing vital role in your page load speed, Google's pagespeed score and SEO rankings.
+Correctly optimized images for web will make your pages faster, save bandwidth and disk space, boost your SEO rankings while keeping your images identical.

 The plugin uses minimal resources on your hosting and all the heavy lifting is done by our API service in the cloud, meaning that no binaries will be installed on your server to resize or compress images unlike some other plugins.

 The plugin supports all major image formats (JPG, PNG, GIF) and has three different compression levels (lossless, intelligent and ultra).

-For most of the websites **intelligent** method is enough, it auto determines the level of compression of the image that works best for the human eye.
-The **ultra** mode is similar to **intelligent** but goes a bit further to save more space.
-If you are willing to sacrifice small bits of the image quality then this mode is the way to go.
-Finally, with the lossless method the service attempts to optimize the images without touching the image quality.
-It is not recommended method if you are looking for google pagespeed score or page load speed.
+You can check our FAQ about the compression levels.

 **What makes MegaOptim a better choice than the other image compression tools?**

-* supports all popular image formats such as JPG, PNG, GIF
+* 300 free images per month, more than majority of the other freemium image compression plugins available.
 * supports three different optimization levels (ultra, intelligent, losses)
 * supports optimization of the images automatically on upload for WordPress Media Library, NextGen, MediaPress, Envira and other gallery plugins.
 * supports large images, no file size limit.